animatlabs/animatlabs.github.io/_posts/2026-02-03-source-generators-csharp.md

 | Slow IDE | Typing lag, high CPU | Use incremental generator, filter early |
 | Missing partial keyword | Compiler error on generated code | Consumer class must be `partial` |

-## Conclusion
+## What I'd Actually Ship

-Source generators aren't just a cool compiler trick - they're a practical tool for eliminating the boilerplate that makes codebases harder to maintain.
+Source generators aren't just a cool compiler trick - they're a practical tool for eliminating the repetitive code that makes codebases harder to maintain.
 The examples above show real patterns you can implement today:

 - **Configuration binding** without magic strings
-- **Enum helpers** that respect `DisplayAttribute`
+- Enum helpers that respect `DisplayAttribute` (no reflection on the hot path)
 - **DTO mapping** with compile-time safety
-- **ToString()** overrides without repetitive boilerplate
+- `ToString()` overrides without hand-written plumbing

-The investment in building a generator pays off every time it saves someone from writing (and debugging) boilerplate.
+The investment in building a generator pays off every time it saves someone from writing (and debugging) ceremony.
 Start with a simple pattern, test thoroughly, and scale from there.

+One long rant worth the pixels: if your team keeps copy-pasting the same mapper and the same `ToString()` for every new model, you are not "moving fast," you are accruing diff noise that will explode the first time someone renames a property and forgets to update the third copy of the same method.

 **Next steps:**
 1. Clone the playground repo: https://github.com/animat089/playground/tree/main/SourceGenerators